dasarpai/old.dasarpai.github.io/_wiablog/2023-11-20-Navigating-Conflict-Power-and-Compassion.md

 There's little hope for a widespread evolution in human wisdom.
 However, a select few, wise and compassionate,
 continue to emerge, shedding light on peaceful coexistence.

+Some societies make statue of them, worship them and nothing more.
+Some societies posion them, torture them.
+Some societies ignore them, when around, but teach about their work when gone but still remain in conflict.

+O Chaitanya, if human want, s/he can take care of
+each other's food and health in the mass scale.
+But taking care of human heart and mind,
+bring them to senses, making them self realized is impossible.

 Hari Om Tat Sat
 Yours Truly Hari